 Are there health or dietary practices that support a vibrant, happy parrot?

 Yes.
-A high-quality pellet diet (brands like Harrison’s or Roudybush) supplemented with fresh vegetables, fruits, and occasional seeds supports energy and mood.
-Key nutrients include vitamins A, D, E, and balanced amino acids.
-Annual or biannual avian vet visits, monitoring droppings and behaviour, and regular grooming keep birds feeling their best.
+A high-quality pellet diet supplemented with fresh vegetables, fruits, and occasional seeds supports energy and overall well-being.
+Annual or biannual avian vet visits, observation of droppings and behaviour, and regular grooming help maintain both physical health and emotional stability.

 What signs indicate our parrot is joyful versus stressed?